How to Spot a Fake Patek Philippe Watch?

 Owning a Patek Philippe watch is truly an achievement.
 Founded in Canton of Geneva in 1839, this luxury watch is considered among the best ever produced in Switzerland.
 The amount of care that goes into each watch has meant that mass production is out of the question.
 In fact, it’s estimated that only around a million watches have been produced since the origin of the brand.

 Given the quality and the relatively low number of watches produced, it should come as no surprise that counterfeiters do their best to come up with fake Patek Philippe watches that are designed to fool quite a number of eager buyers.
 The good news is that there are some tell-tale signs that you’re looking at a fake rather than an actual Patek Philippe.
-Take these factors into consideration and you’ll know whether to spend your money or keep looking for the real thing.
+Take these factors into consideration and you’ll know the differences between a fake Patek vs. a real one.

 Check the Type and Quality of the Metal Used